popitsch/nanopanel2/README.rst

 Installation
 ============

-The recommended way to use np2 is via the released `Singularity`_ v3.6.1 image which contains all required 3rd party tools in the supported software versions.
+The recommended way to use np2 is via the released `Singularity`_ v3.4.1 image which contains all required 3rd party tools in the supported software versions.

 .. _Singularity: https://sylabs.io/docs/

-Users that prefer to run the python code directly should make sure that the following 3rd party tools are available
+Users that prefer to run the python code directly should make sure that the following 3rd party tools are available:

 3rd Party tools
 ---------------